 - Do the online training here

 - Set up your home computer with AnyConnect and get help from IT if you need it.
+See Technology setup below for more information.

 - Fill out a telecommuting agreement (mandatory) and the home office safety checklist (voluntary).